Wrongful Death Attorneys in Charleston, SC

 If the child was an adult (at least 18) at the time of his/her death, parents may still claim damages in a wrongful death lawsuit.
 This is true unless the parent(s) abandoned their child before they turned 18.

-What Are Causes of a Wrongful Death?
+What Are the Causes of a Wrongful Death?

 It never gets easier seeing a family grieve a loved one; however, our team takes pride in being able to help our clients and their family recover and get justice.
 Many Charleston wrongful death cases follow serious: